Monomialization of singular metrics on real surfaces: Setting - Resolution of Singularities Theorems

-Let $(M,E)$ be a regular manifold with a nc-divisor $E$ (possibly empty).
-A blowing-up with center a regular sub-variety $C$ is \em geometrically admissible \em if it is normal crossing with $E$ at each point (see \cite[p.
+Let $(M,D)$ be a regular manifold with a nc-divisor $D$ (possibly empty).
+A blowing-up with center a regular sub-variety $C$ is \em geometrically admissible \em if it is normal crossing with $D$ at each point (see \cite[p.
 213]{BM2} for a more restrictive definition).
-Assume the center $C$ is of codimension greater than or equal to $2$, and let $\beta_C: (M',E') \to (M,E)$ be such a blowing-up, then $E' := \beta_C^{-1}(E\cup C)$ is a nc-divisor.
+Assume the center $C$ is of codimension greater than or equal to $2$, and let $\beta_C: (M',E') \to (M,D)$ be such a blowing-up, then $E' := \beta_C^{-1}(D\cup C)$ is a nc-divisor, and is a snc-divisor if $D$ were.